json420/degu/doc/degu.client.rst

           respectively; you can omit ``'key_file'`` if the private key is included in the client certificate file

-    For example, typical Degu P2P usage will use a *config* something like this:
+    For example, typical Degu P2P use will use a *config* something like this:

     >>> from degu.client import build_client_sslctx
     >>> config = {